Safee Ahmed, MD

 Brooj Abro grew up in Karachi, Pakistan where she lived until she started her residency training at the Washington University School of Medicine.
 She attended medical school at The Aga Khan University (Karachi, Pakistan) where she obtained her MD degree.
 To broaden and diversify her cultural and professional experience, Brooj decided to visit the United States for her final year medical school electives.
 She spent 3 months as a visiting medical student at the Pathology Department of Massachusetts General Hospital, Boston and subsequently decided to pursue post-graduate training in the US.
 She is currently an AP/CP resident and plans to join the Hematopathology Fellowship Program at Washington University.
 Brooj enjoys swimming, hiking, sightseeing, and traveling.

 Zahra Alipour, MD (AP/CP)

 Zahra Alipour was born and raised in Shiraz, Iran, and earned her MD degree from Azad University, Tehran Medical School.
 She practiced as a clinician for 4 years after graduation, while collaborating in several research studies, mostly focused on infectious diseases and public health in Iran.
 Before starting her residency in the US, Zahra lived in Toronto (Canada) for a few years, where she took part as a research assistant in a set of clinical trials on HCV and diabetes educator.
-Zahra will complete her AP/CP training in 2021.
-She enjoys running, music, reading, Persian calligraphy and traveling.
+Zahra will complete her AP/CP training in 2021 and will be pursuing a GI/Hepatic fellowship at University of Pennsylvania.
+She enjoys running, music, Persian calligraphy and traveling.